The Fox

 "For Fox

 Sake Vol 1" track listing: 1.)
-Secondhand Love (Alex Lane) - 3:12 rating: **** stars Opening up with some churchy Hammond organ from Lane, 'Secondhand Love' was a catchy, mid-tempo rocker that had everything needed to be a hit - a dark and memorable melody; a catchy hook, nice lead guitar, and a smoky lead vocal from Lane (who has always reminded me a bit of Paul Carrack).
+Secondhand Love (Alex Lane) - 3:12 rating: **** stars Opening up with Lane providing some Gary Brooker and Procol Harum-styled churchy Hammond organ, 'Secondhand Love' was a catchy, mid-tempo rocker that had everything needed to be a hit - a dark and memorable melody; a catchy hook, nice lead guitar and a smoky lead vocal from Lane.
+Curiously Lane has always reminded me a bit of Paul Carrack.
 My only complaint with the song was the way it abruptly faded out.
 This was one of those rare songs where the record label should have gone with an extended version.
 In the UK the song was tapped as a single.

 (side

-he original UK pressing featured the same track listing, but different cover art.
+The original UK pressing (Fontana catalog number 6309 007) featured the same track listing, but different cover art.
 As mentioned, for some reason the UK pressing costs considerably more than the US release.

 |